Facebook and YouTube accept hate speech audits to keep advertisers happy - KESQ

 Facebook and YouTube accept hate speech audits to keep advertisers happy

-Facebook, YouTube and Twitter have agreed to allow outsiders to audit how they handle harmful content such as hate speech following a boycott of their platforms by major advertisers.
+Facebook, YouTube and Twitter have agreed to allow outsiders to audit how they handle harmful content such as hate speech following boycotts of their platforms by major advertisers.

 The World Federation of Advertisers (WFA) announced a deal on Wednesday that will see the platforms adopt common definitions and reporting standards for harmful content.

-The agreement, which has taken more than a year to negotiate, requires social media platforms to undergo an independent audit of how they are categorizing, reporting and eliminating harmful content.
+The agreement, which has taken more than a year to negotiate, requires social media platforms to undergo an independent audit of how they are categorizing, reporting and eliminating harmful content to ensure it doesn’t appear next to advertisements.
 The goal is to conduct these reviews by the end of the year, or have a plan in place to implement them.

 The platforms will also be required to develop systems that give advertisers more control over the type of content that their brands appear alongside.